FASE – Our Team

 Zsolt joined FASE in September 2018 as a regional manager for CEE.
 Over the past 20 years, he has accumulated a unique blend of business background and non-profit experience.
 Zsolt spent six years building a start-up Hungarian NGO focused on youth engagement and experiential education, for which he was elected an Echoing Green global fellow in 2001.
 Having built a stable organization, he was recruited by GE Capital and spent the following ten years in various leadership positions in banking.
 Always keen on helping mission-driven organizations develop, he set out to follow his passion and became Country Representative for Ashoka Hungary in 2015.
 For FASE, Zsolt will focus on developing a diverse eco-system around social entrepreneurs across the CEE region.

 Magdalena joined FASE as Executive Assistent to the Managing Directors in April 2017 after gathering relevant experience in change and project management roles.
-At Make-A-Wish, an international organisation based in Munich that fullfills wishes for critically ill children, she took care of partnerships and volunteers.
+Since 2019, she also takes care of FASE’s Investor Relations with a focus on our German-speaking network.
+Previously, she was in charge of partnerships and volunteeers at Make-A-Wish, an international organisation based in Munich that fullfills wishes for critically ill children.
 During her studies, Magdalena was engaged with various renowned non-profits in the areas of education and development work.
 She first came in touch with sustainable solutions for social problems developed by hybrid organisations and social enterprises during her master studies.
 Magdalena holds a master degree in management for non-profit organisations.

 Finance and Accounting Manager